xinDW/DVSR/README.md

 ### Train

-We provide a group of training data of micro-tubulins for the users to hand on quickly.
+We provide a group of training data of micro-tubulins ( see `./data/example_date/train/tubulin` ) for the users to hand on quickly.
 Run:

 ```
 python train.py
 ```
+to train a DSP-Net on the privided dataset.
+The trained parameters will be saved in `.npz` fromat under `./checkpoint` directory.

 To train the DSP-Net on your own data:
 1. Prepare your dataset that contains HRs, LRs, and MRs in three seperate folders.
 We highly recommend that the corresponding HR, LR and MR having the same file name.